The following is a short explanation of how this website was built.

 I have written a few useful bookmarklets to access these services directly for any page that you are visiting.

-Mozilla's Firefox browser also has several useful plugins for webmasters:
+Mozilla's Firefox browser also has several useful plugins for checking webpages:

 You can also download the application HTML tidy based on the W3C HTML validator which can update your HTML into correct code.